bu-bu-BUTASAN/fight_moments/README.md

 - ✅ **Supply Management**: On-chain scarcity control (max_supply setting)
 - ✅ **Display Optimization**: Full Sui Explorer compatibility (HTTPS URL fixed)
 - ✅ **Admin Authorization**: Quality-assured registration flow via AdminCap

+### 🚀 Future Vision

+- 🥊 Legendary fights are recognized on-chain as historical digital assets, trading at scales comparable to fine art auctions
+- 🕶️ Deep AR/VR integration lets NFT holders "teleport" ringside to re-experience their owned moments in fully immersive environments
+- 🎫 Tickets, NFTs, and fan-club IDs are unified on-chain so that "attend live → own the moment → join the community" becomes a seamless flow
+- 🤝 Fighters, gyms, and promotions form DAOs where a portion of NFT revenue is automatically routed into funds that nurture the next generation of fighters

 ---